-Re-homing an animal through an organisation is not as easy as rehoming them through a personal network and we highly recommend that you first reach out to people you know including friends and family.
-In addition try other, larger organisations who have more room, such as the Sydney Dogs and Cats Home or the Cat Protection Society as they will probably be able to help you sooner than we can.
+Finding a home for a pet you own through an rescue organisation is hard as rescues run purely on donations and have very limited resources to help.
+The people who run them are mostly volunteers and do the best they can but the demand is too great to be met.
+It is much easier for you to rehome your pet through your personal network and we highly recommend that you reach out to people you know including friends and family.
+In addition, try other, larger organisations who have more room, such as the Sydney Dogs and Cats Home or the Cat Protection Society or the NSW Animal Welfare League as they have more funds and will probably be able to help you sooner than we can.

 SAFE is a small charity and we can only take a very limited number of surrenders.
 Please bear in mind that there are many people who want to surrender their animals and often the best we can do is put you on a waiting list in the hope that space will open up and your turn will come.
 We will not be able to guarantee that we can take your pet, especially if given a tight time-frame.
 In the event that we have the capacity/space to take your pet we guarantee we will make the process as easy as possible to reduce stress for you both.
 We treat each and every one as if they were our own so you can rest assured that your beloved pet will be in good hands.